bgp09002/NBA/README.md

         - Good accuracy, and since the playoffs class is relatively evenly split (16 out of 30 teams make the playoffs each season) accuracy is a good measure.
         - The below picture shows the scaled coefficients of each feature from this model that also has a P Value below 0.05
 ![LogRegFeatureImportance.png](./Images/LogRegFeatureImportance.png)
-2. Second attempt was trying to classify whether or not teams made the NBA finals, meaning they won their respective division and had to play the other division winner to win the NBA championship.
+2. Second attempt was trying to classify whether or not teams won the NBA finals, being crowned the best team that year.
 Same features as the first attempt were used.
-Train accuracy was 0.9315, which appears good, but was not a good measure of a successful model in this circumstance due to there being a significant disparity between teams who did not make the NBA finals and those who did.
+Train accuracy was 0.9657, which appears good, but was not a good measure of a successful model in this circumstance due to there being a significant disparity between teams who did not make the NBA finals and those who did.
     - Train Sensitivity: 0.0741
     - Test Sensitivity: 0.1111
         - Not a good model to use for any clarrification
 3. Third attempt was trying to classify whether or not teams made the NBA finals, meaning they won their respective division and had to play the other division winner to win the NBA championship.
 Same features as the first attempt were used.
-Train accuracy was 0.9657, which appears good, but was not a good measure of a successful model in this circumstance due to there being a significant disparity between teams who did not make the NBA finals and those who did.
+Train accuracy was 0.9315, which appears good, but was not a good measure of a successful model in this circumstance due to there being a significant disparity between teams who did not make the NBA finals and those who did.
     - Train Sensitivity: 0.0741
     - Test Sensitivity: 0.1111
         - Not a good model to use for any clarrification